vnagoshi/Sticker-Book/README.txt

 Sticker Book is a Java application where you can place stickers on a page, save your designs, and interact with your stickers.

+Installation:
+  To install Sticker Book, download "Sticker Book.jar" and the CG and SOUNDS folders.
+Put them all in the same directory, then run "Sticker Book.jar".
+  Sticker Book requires Java to run.

 User Guide:
   Placing a Sticker:
     To place a sticker, open the sticker palate (top leftmost button) then select